thecreation/gulp-starter-kit/README.md

 # Web Starter Kit

-> A starter template for Metalsmith, Gulp, ECMAScript(latest), webpack3, sass and postcss.
+> A starter template for Handlebar, Gulp, ECMAScript(latest), webpack3, sass and postcss.

 ## Table of Contents